cxasm/notepad--/README_EN.md

 If you come across any bugs or have any feedback, feel free to share it with us.

-You can download the latest version at https://gitee.com/cxasm/notepad--/releases/tag/v1.23.
+You can download the latest version at https://gitee.com/cxasm/notepad--/releases/tag/v2.0

-The latest development version can be found at https://gitee.com/cxasm/notepad--/releases/tag/v1.23.

 We have recently added the plugin writing feature to Notepad-- and we hope that many CPP/QT developers will join us in this endeavor.
 If you develop a plugin, you can include your name and a donation channel.